Skip to main content

 port: 8087

-# For a InfluxDB running in a Docker container
+# For an InfluxDB running in a Docker container

 instance: "CONTAINER_NAME"